OMA Committees

 To support Ontario Mining Association members in fulfilling their commitment to continually improve environmental performance, while working to ensure that Ontario regulations and policies affecting mining are equitable and science-based.

-OMA Strategic Plan Goal - To collectively pursue zero harm in all of our business endeavours, to strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.
+To continue prioritizing safety as a top priority by collectively pursuing the protection of every worker’s health and safety through robust ESG processes in all of our business endeavours, to strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.

 To provide advice and recommendations to the OMA Board of Directors and industry employer representatives on issues of Indigenous engagement and relationship building.

-To advance innovation in Ontario mining operations and enhancing our competitiveness by leveraging new and emerging technologies to meet Environmental, Social, and Governance (ESG) objectives.
+To advance innovation in Ontario mining operations and enhancing our competitiveness by leveraging new and emerging technologies to meet Environmental, Social, and Governance (ESG) and business objectives.

-To support the OMA Board in setting the priorities of the Association from the perspective of mine general managers and operational requirements.
+To support the OMA Board of Directors in setting the priorities of the Association from the perspective of mine general managers and operational requirements.

-OMA Strategic Plan Goal - To collectively pursue zero harm in all of our business endeavours, strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.
+To continue prioritizing safety as a top priority by collectively pursuing the protection of every worker’s health and safety through robust ESG processes in all of our business endeavours, to strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.

 To provide advice to the employer members of the Mining Legislative Review Committee (MLRC) on changes to the Occupational Health & Safety Act (OHSA) and its regulations for Mines and Mining Plants.
 The MLRC is a statutory committee (s.
 21, OHSA) that is appointed by the Minister of Labour (MLITSD) and co-chaired by employer and labour representatives to advise the Minister on legislative and regulatory actions that will promote the health of workers and safe working conditions in Ontario mines.

-OMA Strategic Plan Goal - To collectively pursue zero harm in all of our business endeavours, strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.
+To continue prioritizing safety as a top priority by collectively pursuing the protection of every worker’s health and safety through robust ESG processes in all of our business endeavours, to strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.

 To provide advice and recommendations to the OMA Board of Directors and industry employers on issues of importance related to health, safety and employee training.

-OMA Strategic Plan Goal - To collectively pursue zero harm in all of our business endeavours, to strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.
+To continue prioritizing safety as a top priority by collectively pursuing the protection of every worker’s health and safety through robust ESG processes in all of our business endeavours, to strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.

 To provide advice and recommendations to the OMA Board of Directors and industry employer representatives on issues of workers’ compensation and occupational exposure and disease.

-OMA Strategic Plan Goal - To collectively pursue zero harm in all of our business endeavours, to strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.
+To continue prioritizing safety as a top priority by collectively pursuing the protection of every worker’s health and safety through robust ESG processes in all of our business endeavours, to strengthen the Internal Responsibility System and to achieve reasonable, science-based legislation and regulation which enhances employee safety and supports production.

 OMA committee members make active use of SharePoint, a collaborative online space that enables them to manage their individual member profiles, access directories, share information, keep track of events and monitor OMA activities.
 Members are encouraged to login often, in order to make the most of their membership.